EVY-Platform/evy/docs/evy/sdui.md

 ```
 ```
 {
-    "type": "ContainerList", // Shows children in a list }
+    "type": "ListContainer", // Shows children in a list }
 ```
 ```
 {
-    "type": "SegmentedControl", // Shows children under a segmented control }
+    "type": "SelectContainer", // Shows children under a segmented control }
 ```
 ```
 {
-    "type": "Carousel", // Shows children in a carousel }
+    "type": "CarouselContainer", // Shows children in a carousel }
 ```
 ```
 {
-    "type": "SheetRow", // Shows a sheet with children when the row is tapped "view": {
+    "type": "SheetContainer", // Shows a sheet with children when the row is tapped "view": {
         "content": {
-            // These props will show on the row itself "title": "string",
-            "value": "string",
-            "action_title": "string",

-            // These props will show on the sheet "children_header": "string"
+            // What row to show for the action "child": "ROW"
         }
     }
 }